 Penal Code 4573 is the California statute that makes it a crime for a person to knowingly bring or send controlled substances into a jail or prison.
-This applies not only to jail visitors but inmates trying to smuggle in drugs as well.1
+Common defendants in these cases are jail visitors trying to sneak drugs to inmates.

 A “controlled substance” is a drug or chemical whose manufacture, possession and use are regulated by the government under the United States “Controlled Substances Act”.

 - heroin, and

 1.1.
 What if the person being arrested brings drugs into jail?

 PC 4573 also applies to people who have been arrested and then try to smuggle drugs into jail.1

 Example: Helen is arrested for soliciting prostitution in L.A.
 Helen knows she has an MDMA pill hidden in her bra.
 When Helen gets booked, the jail official finds the pill during the strip search.
 Since Helen knowingly tried to sneak drugs into jail, she faces a PC 4573 charge in addition to the prostitution charge that got her arrested.

 2. What are the best defenses to a 4573 PC charge?